chipsalliance/firrtl-spec/spec.md

 The arguments of all primitive operations must be expressions with ground types, while their parameters are integer literals.
 Each specific operation can place additional restrictions on the number and types of their arguments and parameters.
-Primitive operations may have all their arguments of constant type, in which case their return type is of constant type.
-If the operation has a mixed constant and non-constant arguments, the result is non-constant.

 Notationally, the width of an argument e is represented as w~e~.
 In operation tables, the notation `e\*` indicates zero or more repetitions of argument `e`.